-- 10.2.2.1 Building heights will generally decrease towards the east and west of the precinct, reflecting proximity of either the Credit River Valley or established residential neighbourhoods. - 10.2.2.2 Building heights on lots adjacent to the Mainstreet Precinct will demonstrate an appropriate transition. - 10.2.2.3 To achieve the maximum heights, as outlined on Schedule 2B, on the lands designated Mixed Use or Utility in the vicinity of the GO station, a detailed land use and urban design study will be required to verify appropriate heights, design, transition to adiacent lands and mix of uses.
+10.2.2.1 Building heights will generally decrease towards the east and west of the precinct, reflecting proximity of either the Credit River Valley or established residential neighbourhoods.

+10.2.2.2 Building heights on lots adjacent to the Mainstreet Precinct will demonstrate an appropriate transition.

+10.2.2.3 The Port Credit GO Station Southeast Area Master Plan will be used in the review of development applications on lands designated Mixed Use or Utility in the vicinity of the GO Station.